 Typical utility terminology is a “low latency network”

 Define what “realtime” means in the context of specific grid use cases and applications.
+Real-time behabor of Ethernet based communication networks is defined in IEC 61784-2.
+There are 6 (plus one technology specific) consistent sets of parameters decribed to define the requested and achieved Real-time Ethernet behabor of end-to-end stations.

+For the network components using TSN is an effort ongoing in IEC SC 65C.PT61784-6, dealing with a TSN profile for industrial automation applications.

-Teleprotection – differential protection schemes require very low (<10mS) end to end latency, which must be highly consistent and predictable.
+Teleprotection – differential protection schemes require very low (<10ms) end to end latency, which must be highly consistent and predictable.

 Type of connection – typically fiber